Which Blockchain to Fork to Start Your Own Cryptocurrency

 How many blockchain platforms are there?
 And which one serves the best for your project implementation?
 Those are the main questions crossing blockchain entrepreneurs’ minds.

 The need for forking in blockchain growing along with technology adaptation to the various business industries.
-That is why we want to turn your attention to the question of how to create your own cryptocurrency by forking an existing blockchain.
-We will analyze a few current successful solutions to help you understand where to start your own cryptocurrency.
+That is why we want to turn your attention to the question of how to create your own cryptocurrency by forking an existing blockchain, such as the Ethereum blockchain.
+We will analyze a few current successful solutions and provide step-by-step guidance on how to fork Ethereum and customize it to create your own blockchain-based project.

 In the previous article, we made a review concentrating on defining a type of blockchain-based project and selecting the right blockchain frameworks for dApp development.
 Read this article to get more information about projects that can implement blockchain forking for the current business solution.